hardkiller2565123123/LegacyT6/README.md

 This repository documents fixes, dependency setup, crash debugging, and restoration work required to make these projects buildable again.

+## Credits

+Original source code and projects belong to their respective original developers and communities.

+This repository only focuses on restoration, cleanup, compatibility fixes, and preservation work for archival and research purposes.

+Special credit to:

+* PlusOps developers
+* T6M developers
+* FourDeltaOne developers
+* Redacted developers
+* Original BO2 reverse engineering and modding communities

 ## Requirements

 ### Main Requirement